Sunn5/attendance-recorder/README.md

 - runs `python -m attendance_recorder.webapp --store attendance_data.json --host 127.0.0.1 --port 5000`
 - waits a few seconds for the server to boot, then opens your default browser to `http://127.0.0.1:5000`.

 Edit the batch file if you need a different store file, host, or port.
 The command uses whichever `python` is first on PATH, so activate your virtual environment in that shell before running it.
 If PowerShell reports an execution policy restriction, run the module directly or update the policy with `Set-ExecutionPolicy -Scope CurrentUser RemoteSigned`.
+Once the server is running, use the dashboard's Data Store controls to switch to another JSON file or create a new one without touching the script.

 Useful endpoints: